realworldocaml/book/other-notes/02-guided-tour.md

 obvious clues such as arithmetic operators to tell you what the type of `x` and `y` are.
-Indeed, it seems like one could use this `first_if_true` on values of any type, as long as `test` was able to operate on that type.
-Indeed, if we look at the type returned by the
+Indeed, it seems like one could use this `first_if_true` on values of any type, as long as `test` was able to take that type as an input.
+Indeed, if we look at the type returned by the toplevel:
-toplevel:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 val first_if_true : ('a -> bool) -> 'a -> 'a -> 'a = <fun>
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 we see that rather than choose a particular type for the value being tested, OCaml has introduced a _type variable_ `'a`.
-This is how you express in the type system that the value in question is generic, and can be used with any type substituted in for `'a`.
-So, we can
+Type variables are used to express that a type is generic.
+So, a type containing a type variable `'a` can be used in a context where `'a` is replaced with any concrete type.
+So, we can write:
-write:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # let long_string s = String.length s > 3;;